allwefantasy/BYZER-RETRIEVAL/README.md

 ## Usage (high-level Python API)

-We provide the python API to build the index, you can use the following code to build the index.
+We provide the a high-level python API to build the index, you can use the following code to build the index.

 ```python
 import ray